0xJoeMama/progintro-hw0/cmdline/README.md

 treasure
 $ cat treasure # print the contents of treasure
 ```
+*PS: after learning how find works we can use 'find i_wanna_be -type f | xargs cat'

 ## byte1
 "The output is not a manual page"...sure.